stormpath/express-stormpath/docs/social_login.rst

 The next thing we need to do is create a new OAuth client ID.
 This is what we'll use to handle user login with Google.

-From your `Console Dashboard`_ click the "APIs & auth" menu, then click on the "Credentials" sub-menu.
+From your project, click the "APIs & auth" menu, then click on the "Credentials" sub-menu.

 You should see a big red button labeled "Create New Client ID" near the top of the page -- click that.